chromi/essp/ESSP.md

 exactly, but they illustrate behaviors that do occur in reality in a similar way.

-Unless otherwise noted, all tests were done with a queue that does CE marking only at a sojourn time threshold of 12 ms.  This approximates the behavior in a FIFO queue, but since packets are not dropped at the threshold, sojourn times are not clamped like they would be in a FIFO.
+Unless otherwise noted, all tests were done with a queue that does CE-only marking at a sojourn time threshold of 12 ms.  This approximates the behavior in a FIFO queue, but since packets are not dropped at the threshold, sojourn times are not clamped like they would be in a FIFO.

 All flows use the Reno CCA, because the main focus is on slow start behavior.